Ph.D. (Art History), Brown University, 1987

 Participation in undergraduate/graduate student exchange and research programs at the Université de Poitiers (France); the Universities of Göttingen, Köln, Kiel, and Rostock (Germany); and at the Zentralinstitut für Kunstgeschichte, Munich

-Professor Brush’s undergraduate and graduate teaching focuses on medieval art and architecture and on the histories, theories, and practices of art history and visual culture in the modern era.
-Her primary research interests are: Romanesque and Gothic art, medieval sculpture, the historiography of cultural-historical thought, and histories of museums, archives, and art collecting.
+Professor Brush’s undergraduate and graduate teaching focuses on medieval art and architecture and on the histories, theories, and practices of art history and visual culture in the nineteenth and twentieth centuries.
+Her primary research interests are: Romanesque and Gothic art; medieval sculpture; the historiography of cultural-historical thought; histories of museums, archives, and art collecting; and medievalism.

-Professor Brush is currently conducting research for a book that will map and contextualize the scholarly imagination of Arthur Kingsley Porter (1883-1933), North America’s pioneering scholar of medieval visual culture.
-She has received a three-year grant (2009-2012) from the Social Sciences and Humanities Research Council of Canada to support this project.
-She is also preparing several articles on related topics, including a study of the formation of Harvard University’s collection of medieval art.
+Professor Brush is currently completing the research for a book that will map and contextualize the scholarly imagination of Arthur Kingsley Porter (1883-1933), professor of art history at Harvard University and North America’s pioneering scholar of medieval visual culture.
+She has received a multi-year grant from the Social Sciences and Humanities Research Council of Canada to support this project.
+She will spend the spring and summer of 2014 at the Adolph-Goldschmidt-Zentrum zur Erforschung der romanischen Skulptur at the Humboldt University in Berlin, where she will investigate a vital early chapter in the history of German-American relations in the field of art history.
+Her research will focus on analysis of the objects of study, investigative methods, and professional bonds that linked Porter to Germany’s most influential scholar of medieval art during the early decades of the twentieth century, Adolph Goldschmidt (1863-1944) of the University of Berlin.

-Her graduate seminar during the academic year 2009-2010, “Mapping Medievalism at the Canadian Frontier,” was awarded special support from the Cohen Explorations Program in the Visual Arts.
-Professor Brush collaborated with graduate students and with art and historical institutions in southern Ontario, including the University of Toronto Art Centre, the Museum of Ontario Archaeology, and Museum London, to map the rich and multidimensional impact of medievalism on representations of North America’s history and visual culture.
-During the academic year 2010-11 this exploratory research and curatorial project resulted in an exhibition with multiple venues, a book, a symposium, and a range of public programming.
+Professor Brush’s graduate seminar during the academic year 2009-2010, “Mapping Medievalism at the Canadian Frontier,” was awarded special support from the Cohen Explorations Program in the Visual Arts.
+She collaborated with graduate students and with art and historical institutions in southern Ontario, including the University of Toronto Art Centre, the Museum of Ontario Archaeology, and Museum London, to map the rich and multidimensional impact of medievalism on representations of North America’s history and visual culture.
+During the academic year 2010-2011 this exploratory research and curatorial project resulted in an exhibition with multiple venues, a book, a symposium, and a range of public programming.
+Her most recent graduate seminar, “Medieval/Modern: The Middle Ages in Twentieth- and Twenty-First-Century Visual Culture,” resulted in the production of a website highlighting student research (http://medievalmodern.wix.com/seminar).

 Visiting Scholar, Harvard University Art Museums, 2007-2008